kow3ns/kubernetes.github.io/docs/tutorials/stateful-application/basic-stateful-set.md

 ```

 When the `web` Stateful Set was recreated, it first relaunched `web-0`.
-Since `web-` was already Running and Ready, when `web-0` transitioned to
+Since `web-1` was already Running and Ready, when `web-0` transitioned to
  Running and Ready, it simply adopted this Pod.
 Since we recreated the Stateful
  Set with `replicas` equal to 2, once `web-0` had been recreated, and once
  `web-1` had been determined to already be Running and Ready, `web-2` was